- Scrolling to About the Community Grants Program

 - Applicants through an auspice arrangement

-- Commercial businesses with matched funding
+- Commercial small businesses with matched funding

 - Registered schools with matched funding